Thomas C. Burke House: Details

 country."
 There is a carriage house to the rear of the main house.

-Thomas C. Burke, builder of the house had a successful builder supply business.
+Born in New York in 1856, Thomas C. Burke moved to Macon, Georgia with his Irish parents, Christopher and Catharine, at the young age of four.
+Burke created his wealth through a building supply house company, the T.C.
+Burke Company.
+Thomas was one of five owners of the Academy of Music in Macon and assisted in the opening of Saint Joseph Catholic Church, Mount de Sales Academy (MDS), and many of Macon’s other developments.

 He finished the interior of his house with the finest of fixtures, hardware and woods.
 Shortly before World War I the Burke family employed architect Neel Reid to update the interior of their home, and he selected many furnishings from Europe.
-Mr. Burkes daughters the Misses Mary and Martina Burke, established the T.C.
+Mr. Burke's daughters the Misses Martina and Mae Burke, established the T.C.
 Burke Foundation, which has been invaluable aid to terminally ill cancer patients.
 The Misses Burke occupied the mansion until their deaths in 1964 and 1965.

 The mansion was used as antique shop at one point, and is currently a bed and breakfast.
 It was listed on the National Register of Historic Places in 1971.
+The home was used to film portions of Tyler Perry’s Netflix film “Jazzman’s Blues” in 2021.

+The home has a local reputation of being haunted.
+While staying at the house, guests have claimed to see ghostly figures, including a woman in a habit, appearing as a nun.
+The figure has been reported multiple time in the second floor room connected to the homes round tower.
+This is rumored to be Burke's sister, Maggie, who in 1885 was professed as Sister Mary Ligouri at the Mount de Sales Academy (MDS).